Mona Jordan (1908-1995), a multi-talented and much traveled artist, exhibited a painting titled “Tarascans, Ajijic” in Florida in 1961.

 At age 21, on Christmas Day 1929, she married Howell Hopson Jordan (1905-1994) in Washington D.C.
 Her husband served all his working life in the military, gained promotion to Colonel, and retired from the Army in January 1957.
 The couple had three children, the eldest born in Hawaii and the middle child in Maryland.

 In the early part of her adult life, Mona Jordan was an army wife, continuing to paint whenever possible.
 The family traveled extensively.
 During several years in Japan, Jordan became an accomplished portraitist, completing numerous portraits, working in pastels, of household helpers and Japanese people they knew.
 A pastel from her time in Japan (titled Tokyo 1947) is in the permanent collection of the Corcoran Gallery of Art, Washington DC.
+Examples of her work are also in the collections of the National Environmental Protection Agency (Washington DC), Boeing Company, Puget Sound College (Washington), and many private collections.

 After her husband’s retirement in 1957, the family moved to Florida, where Mona Jordan could finally devote more time to her art.
 In 1961, then living in Cocoa Beach, she exhibited several paintings at the annual show of the Central Brevard Art Association.
 They included a painting titled “Tarascans, Ajijic.”
 Jordan was a teacher at the Association’s art school, and at Brevard Art Center and Museum.
 Her focus while living in Florida (1957-1990) was on abstract, intuitive paintings and portraits; her subjects included several Florida noteworthies.